intelligent-username/CNN/chars/README.md

 Recent advances, like [DeepSeek-OCR](https://deepseek.ai/blog/deepseek-ocr-context-compression)'s convolutional token aggregation, extend this by bundling words into compact visual representations for multimodal decoding, enabling 200K+ pages/day processing on single GPUs without explicit segmentation.

+## Dataset

+The Dataset being used here is Synthwave90k, which consists of a bunch of synthetically generated images of words in various fonts, colors, backgrounds, and distortions.
+The dataset is about 12 GB in size.
+It's composed of folders that each usually contain only 1 image.
+Because there's so much data, we can give the model tons of examples to learn from, which should help it generalize better to new images.

+The data is downloaded from HuggingFace, stored in shards of Arrow files in the data/Synth90k directory.
+Upon running `import_s9.py`, you should see them start to show up.
+Note that the download process may take a while.

+Each sample has an image and its corresponding text label.
+The images vary in size, so we'll need to preprocess them (like resizing and normalizing) before feeding them into the CNN for training.
+When training, PyTorch can only work with PIL/NumPy images, so we'll convert the images from their original format to that during preprocessing.
+This shouldn't be too hard with the HuggingFace datasets library.

 ## Architecture

 The architecture follows the dictionary-based (DICT) CNN from [Jaderberg et al.](https://arxiv.org/abs/1406.2227) (2014):